Working in an open-plan office: advantages and disadvantages

 Now that we have clarified the terminology, the question is what are the advantages and disadvantages of working in open-plan offices anyway.
 It is best to start with yourself first and check what requirements you should have in terms of the working atmosphere when starting a new job.

 How big should the company you plan to work for be?
-Which hybrid working models are offered there and what options are there for you to be able to determine for yourself whether you are able to work from home or if attendance in the office is required?
+Which hybrid working time models are offered there and what options are there for you to be able to determine for yourself whether you are in Home office Can or is attendance in the office required?

 Making these considerations in advance can be useful to simplify decision making when it comes to open-plan offices.
 If you need any further decision-making tools - gladly!